 You need to hire a taxi or Tuk-Tuk to take you to Nahargarh Fort.
 In both cases, make sure that taxi or Tuk-Tuk need to wait for your return journey.
 Public transport/ Tuk-Tuk/ taxi is not available at Nahargarh Fort.
 Ideally, you should be able to hire a Tuk-Tuk-/ auto-rickshaw for Rs 300-600 for return journey+waiting time.
 A taxi will cost you more.

-The second one is an old route meant for the pedestrians starting from the old city area.
+The second option is an old route meant for the pedestrians starting from the old city area.
 Probably, it was designed for riding a horse!
 It’s a cobbled ramp which takes about 15-20 minutes for a fit person to traverse by foot.
 It starts at the base of Nahargarh Fort at the point where the Nahargarh Road end.
 Nahargarh Road as the name suggests starts from Chandpol Bazar in old Jaipur and leads you to the base of the cobbled pathway to the fort on Mount road.
 You can use uber or Tuk-Tuk to reach the base of this cobbled path.
 This is least costly.